In this Section

 Specialization

-comparative syntax, Romance languages, morphology-syntax interface, stigmatized and minority languages, language acquisition
+comparative syntax, Romance languages, morphology-syntax interface, vernacular and understudied languages, language acquisition

 Representative Publications